Quasilimiting behavior for one-dimensional diffusions with killing: Assumptions, definitions and previous results

-\begin{proof} Since $e^{-L^{\kappa}}f$ is everywhere nonnegative (except perhaps at the boundary), and its associated spectral measure has the same support as $d\|E^{\kappa}f\|^{2}$, we may assume that if there were a counterexample it would not vanish, except perhaps at 0.
+\begin{pf} Since $e^{-L^{\kappa}}f$ is everywhere nonnegative (except perhaps at the boundary), and its associated spectral measure has the same support as $d\|E^{\kappa}f\|^{2}$, we may assume that if there were a counterexample it would not vanish off the boundary.

 Suppose there is some $\lambda_{*}>\lambda_{0}^{\kappa}$ such that $\|E^{\kappa}_{\lambda^{*}} f\|=0$.
-Then for any $h \in \mL^2$ with $|h| \le f$,
+Then for any $h \in\mL^2$ with $|h| \le f$,

 Thus, it must be that $d\|E^{\kappa}h\|^{2}(\lambda)$ is supported on $[\lambda_{*},\infty)$ as well.
-Thus, for all such $h$ we have $\|E^{\kappa}_{\lambda^{*}} h\|=0$.
+Thus, for all such $h$ we have $\| E^{\kappa}_{\lambda^{*}} h\|=0$.

-Let $f_{n}=f\cdot\indic_{[n,\infty)}$.
-For any $\tlam\in (\lkap,\lambda_{*})$, by \eqref{spectraltheorem1} $f_{n}$ is in the domain of the resolvent $R_{\tlam}=(L^{\kappa}-\tlam)^{-1}$.
+Let $f_{n}=f\cdot\indic_{[0,n]}$.
+For any $\tlam\in(\lkap,\lambda _{*})$, by \eqref{spectraltheorem1} $f_{n}$ is in the domain of the resolvent $R_{\tlam}=(L^{\kappa}-\tlam)^{-1}$.
 Furthermore, by \eqref{spectraltheorem3}, if we choose $\lambda_{**}$ large enough so that $\|\E_{\lambda_{**}} f\|>0$, then

 Let $g_{n}:=R_{\tlam} f_{n}/\|R_{\tlam}f_{n}\|$.
 Then $g_{n}$ satisfies